whachoe/rombit-symfony-docker/README.md

 # rombit-symfony-docker
-Base container for our symfony-images
+Base containers for our symfony-setup

+## fpm
+Our php5-fpm container

+## nginx
+The nginx container